Googly: Explanation

-While a normal leg break spins from the leg to the off side, away from a right-handed batter, a googly spins the other side, from off to leg, into a right-handed batter (and is distinct from an off break delivery).
+While a normal leg break spins from the leg to the off side, away from a right-handed batter, a googly spins to the other side, from off to leg, into a right-handed batter (and is distinct from an off break delivery).
 The bowler achieves this change of spin by bending the wrist sharply from the normal leg break delivery position.
 When the ball rolls out of the hand (from the side near the little finger, as in a normal leg break), it emerges with a clockwise spin (from the bowler's point of view).
 A googly may also be achieved by bowling the ball as a conventional leg break, but spinning the ball further with the fingers just before it is released.

 The change of wrist action can be seen by a skilled batter and the change of spin allowed for when playing a shot at the ball.
 Less skilled batters, or ones who have lost their concentration, can be deceived completely, expecting the ball to move one direction off the pitch, only for it to move the other direction.
-If the batter is expecting a leg break, he or she will play outside the line of the ball after it spins.
+If the batter is expecting a leg break, they will play outside the line of the ball after it spins.
 This means the ball can strike the pads for a potential leg before wicket (lbw) appeal, fly between the bat and the pads and hit the wicket, or catch the edge of the bat.

 The googly is a major weapon in the arsenal of a leg spin bowler, and can be one of the bowler's most effective most important wicket-taking balls.
 It is used infrequently, because its effectiveness comes mostly from its surprise value.

 Left-arm unorthodox spinners can bowl with the googly action using the left arm.
 This delivery turns away from a right-handed batter, like a leg break or left-arm orthodox spinner.
 This type of delivery was known historically as a "chinaman".

 The googly is similar in principle to the doosra, the ball from an off-spinner that turns the opposite way from his stock ball.

 Chambers Dictionary describes the whole etymology of the word as "dubious".